cyberark/conjur-azure-devops-extension/README.md

 # Prerequisites

-The following are prerequisites to using the Spring Boot Plugin.
+The following are prerequisites to use Azure DevOps extension.

 ## Conjur setup